analyst-patilanurag/pangram_finder/README.md

 3. **Pangram Detection:**
    - The app checks for words that contain all 6 adjacent letters and the center letter (pangrams).

-4. **Results Display:**
-   - Valid words and pangrams are displayed as clickable tiles in a visually appealing layout using CSS flexbox.

 ## Installation